harvard-nrg/dwiqc/docs/source/xnat.rst

 ``cd`` into the desired directory and execute ``pwd`` to get a directory's absolute path.

-*---xnat-alias* is the alias containing credentials associated with your XNAT project.
+3. ``--xnat-alias`` is the alias containing credentials associated with your XNAT project.
 It can be created `here <https://yaxil.readthedocs.io/en/latest/xnat_auth.html>`_.

 **Executing the Command**